7 Hour Site Safety Manager Refresher

 The 7 Hour Site Safety Manager Refresher Training course is a refresher to the 40-Hour Site Safety Manager Course, which is a comprehensive presentation of Chapter 33 and the Rules of the City of New York that pertain to public protection.
 During the training, students will review the hazards of working in the New York City construction environment and the specific methods and work practices that are necessary on an urban construction site.

 The training is one of the requirements all renewing applicants must successfully complete every 3 years in order to remain up-to-date with their Site Safety Manager, Site Safety Coordinator, or Construction Superintendent status with the New York City Department of Buildings.
 This course is also a registration requirement for Construction Superintendents.

 Upon completion of this course, the student will be able to:

-- Identify the rules and regulations that were promulgated after serious construction accidents in New York City.
+- Recognize which rules and regulations were promulgated after serious construction accidents in New York City

 Students are required to complete 100% of the course and actively participate in all learning activities including hands-on exercises.

 Make-up time is not permitted for this training course.
 Should students miss any portion of the training, it is the student's responsibility to contact TSCTA to arrange to attend another scheduled event.
 TSCTA's full attendance and make-up time policies can be accessed at www.tscta.com or the Student Policy and Information Form or the Student Policy and Information Form.

 Private group or Onsite classes available.
 Click here for more information.